vara11/mbd-bidw/Session 11/README.md

 ## Session 11

 The topic of this session is **Data Visualization**.
-This repository the content discuss in class.
-It includes:
+This repository the content discussed in class:

   - Tableau Exercises
   - Tableau Examples